Queen Street, Melbourne

-Queen Street is a street in the central business district of Melbourne, Victoria, Australia.
+Queen Street is a street in the Melbourne central business district, Victoria, Australia.
 The street forms part of the original Hoddle Grid and was laid out in 1837.
-It runs roughly north-south and is primarily a commercial and financial thoroughfare of the city centre.
+It runs roughly north-south and is primarily a commercial and financial thoroughfare of the central business district.

 Queen Street is named for Adelaide of Saxe-Meiningen.

 Geography

 The northern end of Queen Street intersects with Victoria Street, while its southern end intersects with Flinders Street.
 Queen Street bisects the Queen Victoria Market into the dry section and wet section.

 Notable buildings

 As part of the traditional financial district of Melbourne, Queen Street is home to many buildings listed on Victorian Heritage Register and/or classified by the National Trust of Australia.
 These include: